minwebio/extension/store/description.md

 Automatically shows the most minimal version of a page provided by the publisher.
 Browse faster and protect yourself while making sure the ecosystem of the web continues to flourish.

-☆☆☆ Support Good Content ☆☆☆
+☆☆☆ Support Content Producers ☆☆☆

 Supports publishers by showing pages from their domain, served by them, with their most minimal and least invasive ads.